eklimcz-zz/ID-Reference-Material/Frameworks/README.md

 * [Events](http://jsfiddle.net/eklimcz/4nd5Q/ "For Loop and Array") - Example showing how to respond to events in jQuery

 * [Data Api](http://jsfiddle.net/eklimcz/68zCw/ "Using the jQuery Data api") - Example showing how to use the Data() api in jQuery

+##TweenLite
+* [Animation Types](http://jsfiddle.net/eklimcz/vZbHn/ "Reference showing animation types of tweenlite") - Reference showing animation types of tweenlite

+* [Easing](http://jsfiddle.net/eklimcz/68SQL/ "example showing how to use different eases in Tween Lite") - Example showing how to use different eases in Tween Lite

+* [Group Animation](http://jsfiddle.net/eklimcz/ekR28/ "Example showing how to animate many objects with a few lines of code.") - Example showing how to animate many objects with a few lines of code.